kstojanovski/software-design-pattern/behavioral-patterns.md

 ### Command

+#### Introduction
-Command pattern is a data driven design pattern that enables all of the information for a request to be contained within a single object.<br>
-The command can then be invoked as required, often as part of a batch of queued commands with rollback capabilities.<br><br>
+The command pattern is a design pattern that enables all of the information for a request to be contained within a single object.
+The command can then be invoked as required, often as part of a batch of queued commands with rollback capabilities.
-The order is an interface which is implemented for any order.
-They orders are based on the methods of the base class.
 #### Structure
 * BaseClass(do1, do2) - Receiver
 * InterfaceOrder::execute -> DoOrder1(has BaseClase)::execute - wrapp BaseClass::do1